-Thin out the seedlings once they’re large enough to handle, to 30cm (1ft) apart, or every 5cm (2in) for mini-leaves.
+Thin out the seedlings once they’re large enough to handle, to 30cm (1ft) apart, or 5cm (2in) apart for mini-leaves.
 Use the thinned seedlings in salads.

 Sow thinly and when conditions are warm.
 You can help to prevent this disease by making sure there is plenty of space around seedlings and plants to improve air circulation, watering the soil at the base of the plants, and by choosing mildew resistant varieties.